The Man Who Finds A Wife, Finds A Treasure

 Therefore pray individually and together for your marriage; it is a three way relationship.

-When you give your marriage vows before God, you are agreeing a covenant with your spouse and God; it is a life-long agreement!
+When you give your marriage vows before God, you are agreeing a covenant with your spouse and God; it is a life-long agreement that must not be broken.

 If you break that covenant with your spouse, you are also breaking your covenant with God.